andreadev-it/neorg-better-captures/README.md

 }
 ```
 # Next steps
+- [ ] Avoid always having to use Luasnip
 - [ ] Enable the `text` type captures for whole files
 - [ ] Enable the `target` field for capturing under specific headings
 - [ ] Allow custom placeholders by passing a `data` field for each capture, or maybe even for the whole plugin